benaston/NState/readme.md

 NState
 =====

-A simple state machine for .NET.
+A state machine for .NET.

 Example: